-In many practical cases there are special requirements on the cutting/packing patterns for the bins.
-We consider here in particular orthogonal guillotine cuts; i.e., pieces are always rectangular and may only be cut horizontally or vertically from one border to the opposite one.
-Furthermore, real-world cutting machines are often constructed to have a certain number of stages.
-Each stage is only able to perform either horizontal or vertical cuts but not both, and pieces having passed a stage may not be put back to a previous stage.
+In each stage either horizontal or vertical cuts can be performed, but never both.
+Pieces having passed a stage may not be put back to a previous stage.
 These conditions limit the nesting of horizontal and vertical cuts and, thus, the maximum height of the cutting tree of each bin.
-Here, we focus on three-stage problems, where the first stage is only able to perform horizontal cuts, the second only vertical cuts, and the third again only horizontal cuts; see Fig. 1 for an example of a feasible cutting pattern.
-The three-stage restriction is typical, for example, for glass manufacturing [7,24].
+In this article we focus on three-stage problems, where the first stage is only able to perform horizontal cuts, the second only vertical cuts, and the third again only horizontal cuts; see Fig. 1 for an example of a feasible cutting pattern.
+The three-stage restriction is, for example, typical for glass manufacturing [3,4].
+The packing problem considered here is a two-dimensional rectangular Single Bin Size Bin Packing Problem (SBSBPP) as defined in the typology of Wäscher et al. [5].

 The next section gives a short overview on previous work related to the considered problem.
 The combination of exact and heuristic methods for solving difficult problems is a central concern of the work presented here.
 Section 3 defines the three-stage two-dimensional bin packing (3-stage 2BP) problem in a more formal way.
 We then develop an integer linear programming (ILP) model for a restricted version of 3-stage 2BP and extend it to a model for the unrestricted case in Sec.
-4. These models only involve $O(n^2)$ and $O(n^3)$ variables, the number of constraints is bounded by O(n) and $O(n^3)$, respectively, and symmetries are effectively avoided.
+4. These models involve only $O(n^2)$ and $O(n^3)$ variables, the number of constraints is bounded by O(n) and $O(n^3)$ respectively, and symmetries are effectively avoided.
 To our knowledge, this is the first polynomial-sized ILP for 3-stage 2BP.

 In Sec.
-5, we describe an alternative approach: The 3-stage 2BP problem is reformulated as set covering problem and fast column generation is performed.
+5, we describe an alternative approach based on a Dantzig-Wolfe decomposition [6]: the 3-stage 2BP problem is reformulated as a set covering problem and fast column generation is performed.
 We also introduce dual subset inequalities in order to derive dual constraints to stabilize the column generation process.
 Section 6 describes how branching is performed in order to get optimal integer solutions.
 Furthermore, the column generation process is described in detail: Columns are generated by using a hierarchy of four methods, namely a greedy heuristic, an evolutionary algorithm, and a restricted as well as an unrestricted ILP for the pricing problem.
 In Sec.
 7, computational experiments are described and analyzed.
 We finally summarize our work and draw conclusions in Sec.
 8.